 #6 French came up with the military “dress code”

 Paris is the fashion capital, most of the famous fashion brands are French brands (Chanel, Louis Vuitton, Dior, Jacquemus, you name it).
-Of course, they were the ones which came up with the military clothes too.
-Camouflage clothing in the military was first used by the French, the word “camouflage” roughly translates to “make up for the stage”.
+Of course, they were the ones who came up with the military clothes too.
+Camouflage clothing in the military was first used by the French, the word “camouflage” roughly translates to “make-up for the stage”.

 #7 First “Bloody Mary” was made in Paris

 The famous “Bloody Mary” cocktail was invented in Paris at the Ritz Hotel.
 Legend says that this popular cocktail was made for the famous novelist Ernest Hemingway!
 Hemingway requested for a drink that didn’t smell like alcohol, so he was given vodka mixed with tomato juice.

 #8 The French army still uses carrier pigeons

 The French army is the only one in Europe that still has carrier pigeons in its ranks.
 They are kept at the Mont Valérien close to Paris, these pigeons can be used to carry out transmissions in case of a major catastrophe.

 #9 The Paris Syndrome

 One of the weirdest facts about Paris.
 This condition is most frequent among Japanese visitors.
 The Japanese media often describes Paris as the most romantic destination in the world and places model-looking people all dressed up on the streets of Paris, which gives Japanese a slightly wrong perception of Paris.
 So, usually, when they arrive, they are super disappointed because the city can’t live up to their unrealistic expectations.